statisticalbiotechnology/cb2030/qa/testing.md

 ## Type I vs. Type II errors

-* Q: Both type I and type II errors are commonly present in the statistic analysis and when interpreting the results the errors should be taken into account since the significant levels that are set make the existance of an error probable.
-Could such an error be detected and is there a way to avoid false possitives or false negatives with the already established significance levels?
+* Q: Both type I and type II errors are commonly present in the statistic analysis and when interpreting the results the errors should be taken into account since the significant levels that are set make the existence of an error probable.
+Could such an error be detected and is there a way to avoid false positives or false negatives with the already established significance levels?

 > A: No. That is the point of the whole point of significance testing.
-Regardless how you select your treshold, there will always be errors.
+Regardless how you select your threshold, there will always be errors.
 The question is just if you prefer errors of one kind over the other.

 * Q: How can we get low levels of both type I and type II errors?
-In which situations would we want to priotize low type I errors over type II errors (and viceversa)?
+In which situations would we want to prioritise low type I errors over type II errors (and vice versa)?

 * Q: Why are type I errors usually considered more dramatic than type II errors?